holochain/hc-github-config/README.md

 ```

 Now you can check which repository settings don't match.
 Try running `pulumi preview` and seeing what fields are reported as
 changed.
-You will need to update the default repository settings to match.
+You may need to override the repository settings in Pulumi to match the existing settings for the repository.
 This might look something like:

 ```diff
 description = "My repo description"